RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 need to add a [pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to your namespace and then tell Kubernetes and the operator to use the pull secret.

-If you need to specify credentials, each of the following sections will detail where the pull secret needs to be specified.
+See the following two sections for how to specify registry credentials. detail where the pull secret needs to be specified.

 ### Specifying the operator image